visualopsholdings/nodes-devops/aws/README.md

 Choose "64-bit (Arm)" as the architecture, and "t4g.small" as the size.

+You can also choose probably any architecture and size.
+We have tested the scripts below with

+- 64-bit (Arm), t4g.small
+- 64-bit (x86), t2.small

+Note!
+If your going to do development work on it (like compile C++ projects), then make it larger!

 Create yourself a new keypair, which you will use to login to the system when it's started.
 If you've done this before in this zone, you can just choose your existing keypair.